crnbrdrck/Monopoly/API.md

 {
     "command": "PAY",
     "values": {
-        "from": int player_id,
+        "from": int player_id or None,
-        "to": int player_id,
+        "to": int player_id or None,
         "amount": int amount
     }
 }
 ```
 - Instructs clients that player _from_ has paid _amount_ to _to_
+- Either _from_ or _to_ can be None, indicating a payment from / to the Bank
+- Only one of these can be None in any one payload

 ### Card